 The Council undertook a significant programme of work to ensure that the authority was GDPR compliant by the deadline of 25th May 2018.
-This work included a fundamental review of the information stored, the deletion of unnecessary files and paperwork, training of staff and members and communications with the public.
-This programme is due to be audited in June 2018 to assess our compliance.
+That work included a fundamental review of the information stored, the deletion of unnecessary files and paperwork, training of staff and members and communications with the public.
+That programme received a positive audit in June 2018 to assess compliance against the project plan.
+GDPR continues to be bedded into all systems and processes across the council under the direction of the Council's Data Protection Officer.